Renet333/Test2/README.md

 **what’s wrong with this: var fullName = firstName + lastName?**

--your answer- there are no Quotes
+-your answer- there are no spaces

 **what do javascript lines normally end with?**